TheBerkin/rantbot/README.md

 ## Running

-1. Assign your bot's client secret to an environment variable called `DISCORD_TOKEN`.
+1. Assign your app's client secret to an environment variable called `RANTBOT_TOKEN`.
 2. Run the executable directly or run `cargo run`.

 ## Usage